 - Decorative Stamped Concrete.

-Lone Star has built hundreds of patio covers all over Houston in many different styles & using many different types of materials.
+Lone Star has built hundreds of patio covers all over Houston, Austin & San Antonio in many different styles and using many different types of materials.
 If you are just starting to consider building a shade cover for your backyard you will most likely have many questions.
 Some of the most common questions are listed below.

 Most Common Patio Cover Questions

-A backyard shade cover can have different names but most often they are called covered patios & even awnings.
-Each term is correct although awning generally refers a shade structure that is small in size & may be retractable.
+A backyard shade cover can have different names but most often they are called covered patios or even awnings.
+Each term is correct although awning generally refers a shade structure that is small in size or may be retractable.

 Patio construction costs can vary depending on the type of material that is used.
 Aluminum patio covers for example can cost as little as $20.00 per square foot while a wooden frame cover can cost as much as $120.00 a square foot or more.